Manage Document Passwords Java using GroupDocs.Search

 }

-2. Add a Password to a Document
+3. Add a Password for a Specific Document

 String documentPath = new File("YOUR_DOCUMENT_DIRECTORY/English.docx").getAbsolutePath();